 This represents obligations under the equity settled portion of the group's share incentive scheme which enables key management personnel and senior employees to benefit from the performance of Stanbic IBTC Holdings Plc and its subsidiaries.

 20 Dividend

-The directors recommend the payment of a dividend of 60 kobo per share (Dec 2016: 5 kobo per share).
+The directors recommend the payment of a final dividend of 50 kobo per share for the year ended 31 December 2017 (Dec 2016: 5 kobo per share).
 Withholding tax is deducted at the time of payment.